awangga/mail2skype/README.md

  1. Please run and Login into your Skype Client
  2. enter terminal and run python runmefist.py
  3. if you in 64 bit version of mac osx please run : arch -i386 /usr/bin/python2.6 runmefirst.py
+ 4. Open dialog on Skype Client, PLease Allow and alwasy remember Skype4Py to connect to your Skype Apps

 Library :
  * https://github.com/awahlig/skype4py